HISTORY OF COCAINE USE

 Cocaine is a stimulant that is often used recreationally.
 “Stimulant” means that it causes over-activity in certain pathways in the brain — notably the areas that control things like mood, reward, alertness, and inhibition.
 When you are high on a drug like coke or crack, you feel a rush of happiness, pleasure, energy, and sociability.
 Cocaine use also trains the brain to know that using it will deliver these pleasurable feelings, which results in uncontrolled cravings and the development of a cocaine use habit.

 Continued use leads to tolerance, which means that users require increasingly higher doses of the drug to achieve the same high.
 This introduces a growing danger of overdose, which can be fatal with both coke and crack.
 Larger doses also make the highs and lows of cocaine use more drastic — the highs will be more intense, but, as the chemicals produced by cocaine use wear off, the overactivated pathways in the brain feel drained and empty.
 This leads to withdrawal symptoms and more intense cravings — characteristics of cocaine dependence.
-Seek help at a teen boys’ cocaine rehab center to lessen the pains of withdrawal and gain a life of sobriety.
+Seek help at a teen boys’ cocaine use treatment program to lessen the pains of withdrawal and gain a life of sobriety.

 When adolescents use coke and crack in particular, the drastic effects on the brain are especially concerning.
 Because the human brain does not stop developing until around the age of 25, when teens use drugs like cocaine, interruptions are created that interfere with their normal brain development.
 This puts the adolescent at high risk for long-term problems such as mental health disorders and other nervous system issues.